lennardong/posts/reinforcement_learning_bandits.md

-# Bandits in RL Exploration: Quantifying Uncertainty Efficiently
+# Efficient Uncertainty Quantification in RL Exploration with Bandits
 _Preface: This documents my introduction to bandit algorithms in the context of RL.
 Posting for my clarity, future reference and for others who may benefit._

 ## Problem: Learning to make efficient decisions